rurban/libu8ident/README.md

   The testsuite does not yet check the profile 2-6 differences.

 * Eventually provide **wchar** support.
 Technically easy, even easier than UTF-8.

+* Optional **confusables** lookups.
+The table consists of a `uint32_t cp` -> list of 1-3 `uint32_t cp's`.
+6311 entries, gperf or binary-search.
+  Probably behind a `--enable-confusable`.
+Not sure if we need the value at all, just the keys.
+CRoaring or cbitmap then.